We have always said that there is no I in TEAM….but after a long search, we found it in the A hole.

 The critical role of sleep in human development, behavior, health and resilience

 Sleep as the most objective window into understanding our patients

-Early explorations into sleep
+History and early explorations into sleep

 Airway-oriented Sleep Therapies (pre)1985 to 2019; sorting out the ‘mythtakes’, the truths, the gaps, and the rapidly growing need for a more-comprehensive and FUNctional approach